Indigenous Studies Track

-The Bachelor of Arts in Community Development [BACD] offered by NAIITS: An Indigenous Learning Community, in partnership with Providence University College is designed to prepare the student for effective work in Indigenous communities while honouring the values, traditions, and strengths inherent within the individual community.
-The student who chooses this program is seeking knowledge and skills which will contribute to improving the social, spiritual, political and economic welfare of Indigenous people and the structures that support them.
+The Indigenous Studies Track offered by NAIITS: An Indigenous Learning Community, in partnership with Providence University College as part of their undergraduate program, is designed to introduce the student to some central issues from Indigenous communities and life, while honouring the values, traditions, and strengths inherent within the individual community.
+The student who chooses this track is seeking knowledge which can eventually, with further study, contribute to improving the social, spiritual, political and economic welfare of Indigenous people and the structures that support them.

-The program focuses on the concept of a mutual learning exchange between cultures within and beyond North America.
-The program is multidisciplinary and strives to develop each co-learner’s heart and mind through the disciplines of Biblical studies (and emerging theologies), social theories, anthropology, missiology, church history, contextualized leadership, and spiritual formation.
+The Indigenous Studies Track focuses on the concept of a mutual learning exchange between cultures within and beyond North America.
+The program is multidisciplinary in nature, striving to develop each co-learner’s heart and mind through and integration of content from the disciplines of Biblical studies, emerging theologies, contemporary social theories, anthropology, missiology, church history, contextualized leadership, and spiritual formation.
 The program is holistic in scope, seeking to create opportunities for co-learners to gain both knowledge and experience appropriate for the 21st Century.
-This program maintains the heart of Providence’s mission, the study of the Bible at the core of each academic program.
+This program maintains the heart of Providence’s mission, the study of the Bible, at its core.

-This unique program provides teaching from an Indigenous worldview as communicated through followers of Jesus, employing an asset-based development model that emphasizes the strength of an individual community.
-Students, as co-learners, will be immersed in Indigenous perspectives, alternative epistemologies and pedagogies (anthrogogies) designed to assist co-learners in the creation of informed paradigms beyond traditional Western models.
-Graduates will serve in a variety of ministry roles such as:
+This unique track in the Providence U.C. undergraduate program provides teaching from an Indigenous worldview as communicated through followers of Jesus.
+Students, as co-learners, will be immersed in Indigenous perspectives, alternative epistemologies and andragogies designed to assist co-learners in the creation of informed paradigms beyond traditional Western models.

-The majority of faculty for the program will be provided through NAIITS with Providence Faculty augmenting the program in selected areas.
-Faculty members are all highly skilled people with both practical and academic prowess with recognized degrees in relevant disciplines.
+The faculty for the program will be provided through NAIITS.
+Faculty members are all highly skilled people with both practical and academic expertise with recognized degrees in relevant disciplines.
 Faculty members have experience as:

 - Anthropologically informed community leaders